babyloniaapp/docs/games/README.md

 <hr/>

-## GAMES Phase I
+## GAMES I

-The phase I (GAMES I) is under development at the moment, hopefully 3 games of Slow Roulette, Classic Slot and Lottery will be ready for the main launch in late Q2-Q3 2022.
+The GAMES I (phase 1) is under development at the moment, hopefully 3 games of Slow Roulette, Classic Lottery & Mega Jackpot will be ready for the main launch in late Q2-Q3 2022.
 These games will be running on the blockchain and using smart contracts for governing.

 <hr/>